dayt0n/dayt0n.github.io/_posts/2015-02-10-dclr-override.md

 ## How To Change the Logo

 # Disclaimer
 I am not responsible for any damage that may happen to any devices because of this method.
 I have only tested this on iPhones and not any iPads.
-It does not work on any device below an iPhone 5. `However, it bricks the 5C`.
+It does not work on any device below an iPhone 5.
+The top of this page has an update with device lists of what works and what doesn't work.
 If you do not follow this guide `exactly`, you WILL permanently brick your device.
 No tether boot or restore, for that matter, will help you if you mess up.
 Good luck!

 ### 1. Jailbreak
 A jailbreak is needed to edit `nvram` variables.
 Jailbreak and install OpenSSH or some other tool to access the command line (I highly suggest OpenSSH though, so you can easily copy and paste the following code from your computer).
 TRIPLE check all of the code you execute in this process.
 I cannot stress this enough.